 7.2 Longer Voice Over

-Trump takes any occasion he can to talk on Clinton’s speaking time to strengthen his point, weaken her point or muddle the waters to avoid Hillary scores a point.
+Trump takes any occasion he can to talk on Clinton’s speaking time to strengthen his point, weaken her point or muddle the waters to avoid Hillary scoring a point.

 - Looked like the leader

 Speaking over someone is what dominant people do.